-Coevolution is the process by which two or more species reciprocally influence one another’s evolution, and can escalate to produce beautifully refined adaptations.
+Coevolution is the process by which two or more species influence each other’s evolution.
 Brood-parasitic birds, the cheats of the bird world, give us an ideal opportunity to study coevolution in the wild.
-Coevolutionary “arms races” can arise as hosts evolve defences such as rejecting parasitic eggs, which imposes natural selection for parasitic counter-adaptations such as mimicry of host eggs, and in turn for ever more sophisticated defences from hosts.
+Coevolutionary “arms races” arise when hosts evolve defences such as rejecting parasitic eggs, which imposes natural selection for parasitic counter-adaptations such as mimicry of host eggs, and in turn for ever more sophisticated defences from hosts.
 Three long-term projects address different aspects of this fascinating model system for coevolution.

-Robert Thomson’s team work in Finland, where their research focuses on how host pairs of Common Redstarts Phoenicurus phoenicurus can decrease the chance of a Common Cuckoo Cuculus canorus laying an egg in their nest.
-Hosts that are able to avoid parasites would decrease the fitness costs of parasitism; the earlier that avoidance occurs during the breeding cycle would further minimize these costs.
-Therefore, host adaptations occurring prior to egg laying would be especially beneficial, because the host's entire clutch is preserved if frontline defences are successful.
-The Finnish project investigates these frontline defences (nest site choice, habitat selection, nest building decisions) and the counter-adaptations by parasites (prospecting and laying strategies), which have received little attention to date.
-Redstarts are the only regular cuckoo host that breeds in cavities which makes it difficult for female cuckoos to lay eggs and for their newly-hatched chicks to evict host eggs/chicks.
+Robert Thomson’s team works in Finland, where their research focuses on how host pairs of Common Redstarts Phoenicurus phoenicurus can decrease the chance of a Common Cuckoo Cuculus canorus parasitising their nest.
+Hosts that are able to avoid parasites decrease the fitness costs of parasitism; the earlier that avoidance occurs during the breeding cycle, the lower the cost.
+Therefore, host adaptations before egg laying would be especially beneficial.
+The Finnish project investigates the redstart’s frontline defences (nest site choice, habitat selection, nest building decisions) and the cuckoo’s counter-adaptations (prospecting and laying strategies), which have received little attention to date.
+Redstarts are the only regular cuckoo host that breeds in cavities, which makes it difficult for female cuckoos to lay eggs and for their newly-hatched chicks to evict host eggs/chicks.

 Claire Spottiswoode’s team works in Zambia on three questions.
 First, how do interactions between species generate diversity among individuals?
 Specifically, how do biological arms races between hosts and parasites shape phenotypic diversity in both parties?
 For example, parasites diversify to mimic multiple hosts, and in response hosts sometimes diversify with defensive adaptations to foil mimicry, such as visual 'signatures' of identity.
-Second, how is specialisation to different coevolutionary partners genetically maintained?
-The genetic basis of signature-forgery arms races played out by brood parasitic birds is currently almost entirely unknown.
-In collaboration with Prof. Michael Sorenson and his lab at Boston University, we are using genomic approaches to ask how specialised adaptations to different host species (mimicry of host eggs) are maintained within a single parasitic species (e.g. Cuckoo Finches Anomalospiza imberbis and Greater Honeyguides Indicator indicator) in the absence of parasite speciation.
-Reciprocally, we are also interested in the genetic basis of host defences, and whether convergent genetic mechanisms have evolved in their corresponding parasitic mimics.
-Third, what is the role of phenotypic plasticity (such as developmental differences and learning) in coevolution?
-We are interested in how such plasticity might facilitate parasitic exploitation of new host species in the initial absence of appropriate genetic adaptations, and addressing this both within and between species of parasitic finches and honeyguides.
+Second, how is specialisation to different coevolutionary partners maintained?
+The genetic basis of signature-forgery arms races is almost entirely unknown.
+In collaboration with Michael Sorenson, we are using genomic approaches to ask how specialised adaptations to different host species (mimicry of host eggs) are maintained within a single parasitic species (e.g. Cuckoo Finches Anomalospiza imberbis and Greater Honeyguides Indicator indicator) in the absence of parasite speciation.
+We are also interested in the genetic basis of host defences, and whether convergent genetic mechanisms have evolved in their parasitic mimics.
+Third, what is the role of phenotypic plasticity (such as developmental differences and learning) in coevolution, and how might such plasticity facilitate exploitation of new host species in the absence of appropriate genetic adaptations?
+We are addressing this question for indigobirds, whydahs and honeyguides.

-Prof. Claire Spottiswoode (FIAO, UCT and U. Cambridge)
+Prof. Claire Spottiswoode (FIAO, UCT / U. Cambridge)

 Dr Robert Thomson (FIAO, UCT)